schand19/email-microservice/README.md

 * Go to Security tab.
 * Make sure '2-step verification' is enabled for your mail account, If not please setup.
 * Go to "app passwords" and under app passwords, select the app under dropdown by selecting "Other (custome name)" and provide name "nodemailer".
-* Click next to view/copy the reandome password to for sending emails.
+* Click next to view/copy the password for sending emails.
 * This password is to be used in the request payload of the API.

 # Instructions to run the service